ilham-raslan/expense-logging-application/README.md

 # expense-logging-application
-Application for users to log expenses made
+Application for users to make note of the transactions they've made.
+Currently only complete for the backend.